 While you may spend your evenings out clubbing, staying at a gay-friendly Las Vegas hotel or resort will get your getaway off to a good start.

-The stunning Wynn and adjacent Encore have set a standard for gay-friendliness, as the hotels have a Pride Concierge program designed to help gay and lesbian guests make the most of their stay.
-The service, call 702-770-LGBT, is one of the only LGBT-oriented services like this offered outside gay and lesbian resorts.
-A gay-savvy concierge can assist the guest with dining reservations, show tickets, nightclub advice, golf tee-times, limo transportation and more.
+The stunning Wynn and adjacent Encore are extremely welcoming, and both have a Pride Concierge program designed to help LGBTQ+ guests make the most of their stay.
+The service is one of the only services like this offered outside LGBTQ+ resorts.
+A savvy concierge can assist guests with dining reservations, show tickets, nightclub advice, golf tee-times, limo transportation, and more.

-The Hard Rock Las Vegas Hotel & Casino, a hip, upscale property on Paradise Road near the Strip and within walking distance of the so-called "Fruit Loop," a small circuit of popular gay bars would be a less pricey option.
+The Hard Rock Las Vegas Hotel & Casino is both near the Strip and within walking distance of the "Fruit Loop," a small circuit of popular gay bars would be a less pricey option.

 With queer-fave entertainers like Elton John, Barry Manilow, Bette Milder, Margaret Cho, Cher, Kathy Griffin, and others performing here regularly (some of them with semi-permanent gigs), and many of the city's top casinos presenting marquee shows and musicals, Las Vegas is an ideal place to pick up some show tickets and enjoy the theatrics.